How to integrate Bugsnag MCP with Google ADK

 Introduction

 This guide walks you through connecting Bugsnag to Google ADK using the Composio tool router.
-By the end, you'll have a working Bugsnag agent that can bulk update error statuses for project x, invite new collaborator to my organization, create a saved search for critical errors, delete all errors in the staging project through natural language commands.
+By the end, you'll have a working Bugsnag agent that can bulk update error statuses for project x, invite new collaborator to your organization, create a saved search for critical errors through natural language commands.

 This guide will help you understand how to give your Google ADK agent real control over a Bugsnag account through Composio's Bugsnag MCP server.